|Note: The following tale has a Solvay connection. Eventually.

 When the hunters began tearing up hedges and lawns, spading private gardens and ripping up flower beds on some of the estates surrounding the village, state police stepped in to supervise the digging and see that no private property was damaged by the diggers.
 No further discoveries had been made by today, according to reports from the scene of the intensive treasure hunt.

-This 1933 story interested me because it was linked to Jesse L. Livermore, the sometimes super rich speculator who made other news that year, including a brief, but strange disappearance, which is covered elsewhere.
+This 1933 story interested me because it was linked to Jesse L. Livermore, the sometimes super rich speculator who made other news that year, including a brief, but strange disappearance.

 While it was amusing to picture dozens of Long Islanders roaming around Ronkonkoma, digging up their neighbors' yards in a frantic search for buried treasure, it was obvious that part of the above newspaper story was ridiculous, as was speculation more jewelry was hidden.
 It's also doubtful Barry participated in 100 jewel robberies.